ohmeow/blurr/README.md

 * Major code restructuring to make it easier to build out the library.
 * `HF_TokenizerTransform` replaces `HF_Tokenizer`, handling the tokenization and numericalization in one place.
 DataBlock code has been dramatically simplified.
 * Tokenization correctly handles huggingface tokenizers that require `add_prefix_space=True`.
-* `HF_BaseModelCallback` and `HF_BaseModelCallback` are required and work together in order to allow developers to tie into any callback friendly event exposed by fastai2 and also pass in named arguments to the huggingface models.
+* `BaseModelCallback` and `BaseModelCallback` are required and work together in order to allow developers to tie into any callback friendly event exposed by fastai2 and also pass in named arguments to the huggingface models.
 * `show_batch` and `show_results` have been updated for Question/Answer and Token Classification models to represent the data and results in a more easily intepretable manner than the defaults.

 **05/06/2020**
 * Initial support for Token classification (e.g., NER) models now included
 * Extended fastai's `Learner` object with a `predict_tokens` method used specifically in token classification
-* `HF_BaseModelCallback` can be used (or extended) instead of the model wrapper to ensure your inputs into the huggingface model is correct (recommended).
+* `BaseModelCallback` can be used (or extended) instead of the model wrapper to ensure your inputs into the huggingface model is correct (recommended).
 See docs for examples (and thanks to fastai's Sylvain for the suggestion!)
 * `HF_Tokenizer` can work with strings or a string representation of a list (the later helpful for token classification tasks)
 * `show_batch` and `show_results` methods have been updated to allow better control on how huggingface tokenized data is represented in those methods